sa-mw-dach/devspaces-demo/README.md

 11. Open your Dev Spaces project, for example via link: [https://devspaces.apps.ocp.ocp-gm.de/#https://github.com/gmodzelewski/devspaces-demo]
 12. Start coding cool stuff

-If you want to create your own custom images, you'll also have to fork the [quarkus-developer-image Project](https://github.com/gmodzelewski/quarkus-developer-image), complete the steps documented in the README.md there and set the name of your quay.io developer image repo in the `devfile.yaml`
+If you want to create your own custom images, have a look at the developer-image folder.
+Complete the steps documented in the `developer-image/README.md` there and set the name of your quay.io developer image repo in the `devfile.yaml`.